ry-werth/flu-shot-analysis/README.md

 ## Project Goal
 The ultimate goal is to create a prediction model that will identify people who are least likely to get a vaccine for the seasonal flu or a more novel infectious disease.
 This model will give us an understanding of how certain characteristics have been associated with personal vaccination patterns.
 This will help provide guidance for future public health efforts.

-## Classifiers Explored
-This project was meant to explore all sorts of different classification methods.
-These are what I looked at with my data:
-- KNN (Nearest Neighbors)
-- Decision Trees and Random Forests
-- Logistic Regression
-- Naive Bayes (Gaussian, Complement,  Categorical)
-- Support Vector Classification
-- XGBoost

 ## Main Files